decred/dcrdocs/docs/faq/configuration.md

 This process should take several days before receiving an incoming connection.

 To check and confirm that your node is ready to be accepted, see the output from the `dcrctl` command `getnetworkinfo`.
-Under `localaddresses`, you can see what address and port your node is accepting incoming conenctions.
+Under `localaddresses`, you can see what address and port your node is accepting incoming connections.
 Confirm that this address is correct and that the specified port is open.

 ```json
 "localaddresses": [